 Skip to Main Content

-Use this guide to understand the difference between Copyright and Open Licenses
+Discover the differences between Copyright and Open licenses

 As stated in Article 1, Section 8, Clause 8, of the US Constitution, the purpose of Copyright is "To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries."